hantsy/devops-sandbox/docker-toolbox.md

 ### Port forwarding to localhost

-Under Windows, when use Docker Toolbox and Virtualbox, you can not access the server in docker via *localhost*.
-You have to expose the virtualbox ports to host machine.
+Under Windows, when use Docker Toolbox and VirtualBox, you can not access the server in docker via *localhost*.
+You have to expose the VirtualBox ports to host machine.

 Make sure the machine is stop.